Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure static website hosting in the S3 bucket.
 Use Amazon Route 53 to create a `DNS` `CNAME` to point to the S3 website endpoint.
 - [ ] Create an Application Load Balancer (ALB).
 Change the protocol to `HTTPS` in the `ALB` listener configuration.
 Forward the traffic to the S3 bucket.
 - [ ] Create an accelerator in AWS Global Accelerator.
 Set up a listener configuration for port `443`.
 Set the endpoint type to forward the traffic to the S3 bucket.

+### An Amazon EBS volume attached to an EC2 instance was recently modified.
+Part of the modification included increasing the storage capacity.
+The SysOps Administrator notices that the increased storage capacity is not reflected in the file system.
+Which step should the Administrator complete to use the increased storage capacity?

+- [ ] Restart the EC2 instance.
+- [x] Extend the volume's file system.
+- [ ] Detach the EBS volume, resize it, and attach it.
+- [ ] Take an EBS snapshot and restore it to the bigger volume.

+### Recently several critical files were mistakenly deleted from a shared Amazon S3 bucket.
+A SysOps Administrator needs to prevent accidental deletions from occurring in the future by enabling MFA Delete.
+Once enabled, which bucket activities will require MFA authentication?
+(Choose two.)

+- [x] Permanently removing an object version from the bucket.
+- [ ] Disabling default object encryption for the bucket.
+- [ ] Listing all versions of deleted objects in the bucket.
+- [x] Suspending versioning on the bucket.
+- [ ] Enabling MFA Add on the bucket.